exivity/pulumi-hcloud-k8s/README.md

 ### Create a New Project

-> **💡 Recommendation:** Use a dedicated Hetzner Cloud project for each cluster deployment to ensure proper resource isolation and billing separation.
+> **💡 Recommendation:** Use a dedicated Hetzner Cloud project for each cluster deployment to ensure proper resource isolation.

 ```sh
 cookiecutter https://github.com/exivity/pulumi-hcloud-k8s